Do you have native grasslands on your property on the Monaro?

 - The site must contain at least 10 hectares of native grasslands in moderate to good condition.

 EOIs will open on Monday 20 August 2018 and interested landholders should submit an EOI by 5pm on Friday 7 September 2018.
-EOIs can be lodged using a form on the BCT’s website or by calling 1300 992 688.
+Complete the EOI form or call 1300 992 688.

 Expressing interest does not create a binding obligation to participate in the tender